jthomerson/dotfiles/README.md

         "Personal Access Tokens").
 The file should contain just the text of the key / personal access token (with a [trailing newline][newline], but not an empty final line).
-      * `group`: The ID (e.g. 123) or name (e.g. my-work-group) of the group
+      * `query`: Similar to GitHub, this is a query that should return a list of projects.
-        that contains the repos you want to clone.
-Will clone all the repos in that group.
+        The two examples I show above (`groups/{groupName}/projects` and `/users/{username}/projects`) are likely all you'll need.
+Other things may work, but have likely not been tested.
-      * `developGroup`: This is a bit special and has to do with the way I use one instance of GitLab that I work with.
+      * `developQuery`: This is a bit special and has to do with the way I use one instance of GitLab that I work with.
 In this case we use `origin` to point to a canonical set of repos, but each of those repos also has a separate fork that lives in a separate GitLab group.
 Our feature branches are pushed to the fork so